arangodb/docs/3.7/programs-starter-architecture.md

 This cluster of Starters is formed from the values given to the `--starter.join` command line option.
 You should pass the addresses (`<host>:<port>`) of all Starters.

-For example a typical commandline for a cluster deployment looks like this:
+For example, a typical command line for a cluster deployment looks like this:

 ```bash
 arangodb --starter.mode=cluster --starter.join=hostA:8528,hostB:8528,hostC:8528